DelMout/iHoover_Test/README.md

 **Input datas :**

--   Dimensions of the grid (room to clean) : Number of squares of X axe and number of squares of Y axe ;
+-   Dimensions of the grid (room to clean) : Number of squares on X axe and number of squares on Y axe ;
 -   Initial position of the hoover : Position on axe X and on axe Y ;
 -   Initial orientation of the hoover : N, E, S or W ;
 -   Instructions for movements fo the hoover : Sequence of letters A (go ahead), D (rotate right) and G (rotate left).